YL051001/macro-economic-analysis/reflection_report.md

 ### 6. AI Disclosure
 AI Tool Used: Manus (AI Agent Platform), model: gpt-4o, access date: April 2026.
 Used for: structuring the project workflow, drafting the reflection report, and suggesting visualisation approaches.
-All Python code was reviewed and understood by YL.
-Final analytical decisions, interpretations, and the reflection were personally authored by YL.
+All Python code was reviewed and understood by Liang Ye.
+Final analytical decisions, interpretations, and the reflection were personally authored by Liang Ye.